-Under the 100SG scoring issues, the first was not met, while the second was, all available data is readily available and summarized for stakeholder groups and external reviewers.
-Therefore, merit was awarded for the second scoring element under the 100SG.
+The first SG100 scoring issue was not met, while the second was, all available data is readily available and summarized for stakeholder groups and external reviewers.
+Therefore, the second SG100 scoring issue was considered to be fully met.
 Through testimony provided during the fishery visits and through the client submission, the team had no evidence that gear loss was considered significant for chum fisheries.
-As it has not been considered as an issue, we have considered it not to be applicable and have not scored this scoring element.
-Consequently based on one of two of the bullets being met under the 100 SG, we scored this component at 90 for all of the chum fisheries.
+As it has not been considered as an issue, the team have considered it not to be applicable and have not scored this scoring element.
+Consequently based on one of two of the SG100 scoring issues being met, a score of 90 for the WCVI and ISC UoCs was awarded for this PI.